judedaryl/formgp/README.md

 * ``error``: Was there an error
 * ``dirty``: Is the value dirty or touched

 And some event handlers so that anything you type gets reflected.
-The main change handler, aptly named ``handleChange`` doesn't work on magic glue where it reads a property on the element like ``name`` for example.
+The main change handler, aptly named ``handleChange`` doesn't work on magic glue where it reads a property on the element like ``name``.
 Instead when you use it, you have to specify what field you want changed.
 For example:

 ```tsx
 <input onChange={handleChange('someprop')}>